accolver/dead-mans-switch/supabase/SEED_README.md

 - ✅ Check-in reminder systems
 - ✅ Admin notification workflows
 - ✅ Secret sharing and recovery processes

+### Testing Reminder System

+To test the reminder processing system:

+1. **Seed the database:** `cd supabase && make reset-and-seed`
+2. **Start reminder processor:** `cd scripts && ./trigger-reminders.sh`
+3. **Wait 30-60 seconds** - The "Buried Gold Location" secret for CEO will have a reminder ready to process
+4. **Check logs** - You should see reminder processing activity in the script output

 ## 🔄 Refreshing Data